Birmingham Bulls head back to tornado-stricken state after Knoxville hockey game

 “There were a lot of unknowns, a lot of questions being asked, and guys weren’t sure about what was going on or what was going to happen to the apartments or vehicles while we were gone,” Simchuk explained.

-The team had to spend an extra night in Knoxville before going home on due to damage and power outages.
+The team had to spend an extra night in Knoxville before going home due to the damage and several power outages.

 It is a sight assistant coach Craig Lutes has seen before in the state due to other storms.

-However, he’s never seen the damage from a tornado or sever storm this close to home.
+However, he’s never seen the damage from a tornado or severe storms this close to home.

 “We saw photos,” said Lutes.
 “Of course we were traveling while it was happening, so everyone had their phones out, then the satellite on the TV was on the weather channel.
 We were watching things as they progressed.”